 - Removal of bed bugs.

-If you fail to provide the services and amenities listed above, your property may be considered uninhabitable and a tenant may be allowed to break their lease early.
+If a landlord fails to provide the services and amenities listed above, the unit may be considered uninhabitable and a California tenant may be allowed to break their lease early.
+The maintenance responsibilities of both the California tenant and landlord should be clearly stated in the rental agreement to avoid disputes.

 Housing Discrimination Laws in California